konveyor/kai/ROADMAP.md

 ### Repository Level Code Generation

-- Techniques to overcome limited context windows with LLM requests to faciliate a broader repository level understanding of code flows and modifications
+- Techniques to overcome limited context windows with LLM requests to facilitate a broader repository level understanding of code flows and modifications

 ### IDE Integrations